asdf-vm/asdf/docs/contribute/core.md

 git clone https://github.com/asdf-vm/asdf.git
 ```

-The tools for core development are managed with `asdf` in this repo's `.tool-versions`.
-Add the plugins with:
+The tools for core development are in this repo's `.tool-versions`.
+If you wish to manage with `asdf` itself, add the plugins:

 ```shell:no-line-numbers
 asdf plugin add bats https://github.com/timgluz/asdf-bats.git